Lax labia majora or excess volume in a bikini?

 Most of the time, the labia minora are the focus of attention, both from the patient and the surgeon.
 However, I believe that the labia majora play a very important role in the aesthetics of the intimate area.
-Excess tissue in this region compromises the entire treatment if not addressed properly.
-For this reason, I always assess the labia majora carefully and diagnose any possible excess in order to achieve the best possible result from intimate surgery.
-I hold international specialisation in this field and use the most modern techniques to treat hypertrophy, laxity, and asymmetry of the labia majora, safely and with excellent results.
+Excess tissue in this region compromises the entire female intimate surgery treatment if not addressed properly.
+As an intimate surgery specialist in Brazil with over 20 years of experience and more than 8,000 surgeries, I always assess the labia majora carefully and diagnose any possible excess in order to achieve the best possible result.
+I use the most modern techniques to treat hypertrophy, laxity, and asymmetry of the labia majora, safely and with excellent results.
+As a board-certified plastic surgeon, I welcome international patients from the United Kingdom and worldwide seeking medical tourism in Brazil for cosmetic surgery abroad, with dedicated support throughout their journey.

 I assess the excess of the labia majora with the patient standing, a position in which laxity and volume become more evident.
 The labia majora may present excess skin, fat, or both -- caused by genetic factors, ageing, hormonal variations, pregnancies, or weight loss.
-Many patients report discomfort when wearing tight clothing, bikinis, or during physical activities and intimate relations.
-Both the skin and fat can be surgically reduced in a straightforward, painless procedure that can exceptionally complement labiaplasty.
+Many patients report discomfort when wearing tight clothing, bikinis, or during physical activities and sexual activity.
+Both the skin and fat can be surgically reduced in a straightforward, painless procedure that exceptionally complements labiaplasty.
+Alternatively, if volume loss is the concern rather than excess, labia majora fat grafting may be more suitable.

 During the consultation, I assess you standing to check for excess skin or volume in the labia majora.
 Then, with you lying down, I analyse the relationship between the labia majora and minora and outline the most suitable surgical plan for your case.
 I explain the need to remove skin or fat, how this will be carried out, and what care is required after the surgery.